Lapstone: Lapstone Zig Zag

-Lapstone Tunnel
+Lapstone Hill Tunnel

 The construction of the first tunnel was depicted by Australian impressionist painter Arthur Streeton in Fire's On (1891, Art Gallery of New South Wales).

 A new route was opened on 18 December 1892 to avoid the Lapstone Zig Zag.

+After crossing the viaduct, the line continued along the previous bottom road of the Zig Zag to where the switching station was, before continuing along and curving around to the west to travel under the ridge line in a single track tunnel.
+The line then traversed what is now a service road off Barnet Street before rejoining the original alignment off the Zig Zag which is now the Great Western Highway.

-After crossing the viaduct, the new line curved around to the west and went through a new tunnel, the Lapstone Tunnel.
-The tunnel emerged further west near the Great Western Highway with a total of 660 metres in length.
-The tunnel can still be seen from neighbouring bush tracks.
-The new tunnel was hailed as a major improvement, but problems with ventilation and water from the nearby creek led to trains getting stuck.
+The tunnel emerges approximately 260 metres west of the intersection of the Great Western Highway and Mount Street Glenbrook at the end of the service road, and had a total length of 660 metres.

+The tunnel can still be seen from neighbouring bush tracks., and Blue Mountains City Council plan to reopen the tunnel as part of a walkway between Glenbrook and Lapstone.

+The new tunnel was hailed as a major improvement in allowing, but problems with ventilation, along with water from the creek that had to be deviated at the eastern end, and natural seepage led to trains getting stuck.

 The Lapstone Tunnel was finally closed and replaced on 24 September 1913.

-The abandoned Lapstone Tunnel was used by the nearby RAAF base during World War II as storage for arms such as bombs and mustard gas.
+The abandoned Lapstone Tunnel was used by the nearby RAAF base during World War II as storage for munitions and mustard gas.
 The RAAF laid a concrete floor for better storage and access.
-It has also been used to grow mushrooms.
+After the war, the tunnel was used for a period of time to grow mushrooms.